Staying In Focus with… Datuk Munirah Abdul Hamid

 In April 2017, Wall Street investment giant Blackrock cut more than 40 jobs, replacing them with artificially intelligent, computerised stock-trading algorithms.
 In January 2017, Fukoku Mutual Life Insurance in Japan did the same with 34 positions previously run by human managers.
 Factories around the world are replacing production line managers with AI systems capable of making complex production decisions while in the healthcare industry AI algorithms are outperforming clinical specialists in the diagnosis of disease and the list goes on.

 The McKinsey Global Institute estimates that AI could replace 50 per cent of jobs worldwide by 2055.
-Its consequence?

 As AI replaces more and more jobs, society is faced with new questions.
 Should AI machines and systems that replace humans in jobs be taxed?
 Should machines and systems have rights?
 If an accident or error occurs, who is at fault?
 In Malaysia, would the proposed employment insurance scheme still apply if a job was ‘lost’ permanently to an AI application or a robot?